TOP

 Training Based on Three Major Competencies

 THSRC places great emphasis on the development of employee competencies.
-To ensure the integration of training and practice, the Company plans employee education and training based on two main aspects: “safety” and “service”.
+To ensure the integration of training and practice, the Company plans employee education and training based on two main aspects: “safety” and “service.”
 THSRC also strengthens the professional knowledge of the three major competencies, namely core competencies, professional competencies, and management competencies.
 To cultivate professional talents in the transportation industry and stimulate employee enthusiasm for learning, the Company combines multiple learning channels, including external training, online digital courses, and practical exercises.
-THSRC has established a "Training Management and Digital Learning System" and a mobile learning app to effectively monitor the learning process and enhance learning efficiency.
-In 2022, as the pandemic has been on a downward trend in the second half of the year, the internal training situation within the Company gradually returned to pre-pandemic levels.
-Some 122,315 learning sessions were conducted during the year, with a monthly average of 10,193 sessions, representing a 45% increase compared to 2021.
+THSRC has established a “Training Management and E-Learning System” and a mobile learning app to effectively monitor the learning process and enhance learning efficiency.
+In 2024, the number of people who participated in digital learning was 81,112, with an average of 6,759 participants per month.
+And a total of 447 online courses were offered in 2024, representing a 60% increase compared to 2023.

 Training Based on Three Major Competencies